 Learning how to coach nutrition on your own won’t get you too far.

-The information you’ll find in books and online is usually repurposed material from clinical dietetics, which focuses on topics like what to feed hospital patients.
+The information you’ll find in textbooks is usually repurposed material from clinical dietetics, which focuses on topics like what to feed hospital patients.

 Other times, it’s more suited to advanced academic study and postgraduate research, not real-world coaching.